vonhraban/docs-1/pages/go-micro.md

 - **Sync Streaming** - RPC based communication with support for bidirectional streaming
 - **Async Messaging** - Native PubSub messaging built in for event driven architectures

-Go Micro supports both the Service and Function programming models.
-Read on to learn more.

-## Learn By Example

-An example service can be found in [**examples/service**](https://github.com/micro/examples/tree/master/service) and function in [**examples/function**](https://github.com/micro/examples/tree/master/function).

-The [**examples**](https://github.com/micro/examples) directory contains examples for using things such as middleware/wrappers, selector filters, pub/sub, grpc, plugins and much more.
-For the complete greeter example look at [**examples/greeter**](https://github.com/micro/examples/tree/master/greeter).
-Other examples can be found throughout the GitHub repository.

-Watch the [Golang UK Conf 2016](https://www.youtube.com/watch?v=xspaDovwk34) video for a high level overview.

 ## Getting started

 - [Install Protobuf](#install-protobuf)